Valérie Bazin-Malgras

-Valérie Bazin-Malgras (born 31 October 1969) is a French politician of The Republicans (LR) who has been serving as a member of the French National Assembly since 2017, representing Aube's 2nd constituency.
+Valérie Bazin-Malgras (born 31 October 1969) is a French politician of the Republicans (LR) who has been serving as a member of the French National Assembly since 2017, representing Aube's 2nd constituency.

 Early life

 For more than 20 years, she managed the Villeroy & Boch company stores in Troyes.
 In this position, she became France director of factory outlets for Villeroy and Boch in 2003 and President of the Association of Traders of Brands Avenue Troyes.

 Political career

 In Parliament, Bazin-Malgras serves on the Committee on Cultural Affairs and Education.
 In addition to her committee assignments, she is part of the French-Singaporean Parliamentary Friendship Group.

 Since 2019, Bazin-Malgras has been serving as deputy chairperson of the Republicans, under the leadership of chair Christian Jacob.

+In the run-up to the Republicans’ 2022 convention, Bazin-Malgras endorsed Aurélien Pradié as the party’s chairman; instead, Éric Ciotti won the vote.
+In 2023, Ciotti appointed her as member of his shadow cabinet and put her in charge of the party's positions on businesses.